ikharsha/iflix/README.md

 - ✉️ Email: harshharsha360@gmail.com
 - 🌍 Location: Hyderabad, Telangana

-## PROFILE
-Enthusiastic computer science student with a passion for exploration and continuous learning.
-Proficient problem solver dedicated to finding feasible solutions.
-Eager to contribute my skills and knowledge to dynamic projects while pursuing opportunities for growth and innovation.

 ## Education
 - **Bachelor of Technology**
   - KG Reddy College of Engineering and Technology, Hyderabad, Telangana